 Again I say, “We don’t serve the songs, the songs serve us.”

 A song is usually just a vehicle to get the worshipers to worship.
 It is a means to an end, not an end in itself.
-If we need to repeat one part, or skip another part that is fine.
-If we don’t use the same drum beat, or include the guitar solo, Jesus is still glorified.
-Occasionally there may be a real sense that a particular song is important or especially anointed for that moment.
+If we need to repeat one part or skip another part that is fine.
+If we don’t use the same drum beat or include the guitar solo, Jesus is still glorified.
+Occasionally there may be a real sense that a particular song is important or specially anointed for that moment.
 Even then, the aim should always be to worship, to use the song to direct people towards God, not to reproduce the song as it was once recorded.

 If people leave our meetings saying, “that song was amazing”, that is never as good as if they leave saying, “isn’t God amazing”.

 Often church bands make the mistake of confusing the arrangement for the song.